bbauska/JS-jQuery-JSON/README.md

 because we're writing HTML.
 And so, reserve the double quotes for HTML whenever you possibly can.
 Numeric constants work the way that you would expect.
-And now we'll talk about some of the features of the JavaScript programming language.
+And now we'll talk about some of the features of the JavaScript programming language.</p>

 <h3>JavaScript - Variables and Expressions</h3>
 So one of the important parts of any programming language is the operators and the expressions.